Why Long Island Has So Many Volunteer Fire Departments

 • To the late 1800s or early 1900s

-• To farming villages and early suburban hamlets
+• To farming villages, railroad towns, waterfront communities, and early suburban hamlets

 As communities grew:

-When suburban development accelerated after World War II, new departments were often created instead of consolidating existing ones.
+When suburban development accelerated after World War II, newer communities often created additional local departments or districts instead of folding into a single countywide system.

 Why Consolidation Rarely Happened

-Unlike some regions that transitioned to centralized fire services, Long Island did not broadly consolidate fire departments.
+Unlike some regions that shifted to centralized fire services, Long Island did not broadly consolidate local departments.

 Key reasons include:

-As a result, many small departments continue to operate side by side.
+As a result, many departments continue to operate side by side while coordinating regionally when larger incidents require it.

 How Volunteer Fire Departments Are Funded

-Volunteer fire departments are not unpaid operations, even though firefighters themselves are volunteers.
+Volunteer fire departments are not informal or unfunded operations, even though the firefighters themselves are typically unpaid volunteers.

 • State and federal grants